Cyclotomic and abelian points in backward orbits of rational functions: Abelian points for Latt es maps

 To conclude the proof we need to prove $(3)$.
 We know that $P$ is a torsion point, $E$ has CM by a quadratic field $F$ and $\psi$ is the composition of an endomorphism $\vartheta$ and the translation by a torsion point $T$.
 If $\vartheta$ is a CM endomorphism then it is defined over $KF$, and since it is defined over $K$ by hypothesis, it follows that $F\subseteq K$.
 Hence we can assume that $\vartheta$ is multiplication by the integer $e=\sqrt{d}$.
 Now let $m$ be an integer such that $mT=O$, choose an integer $N$ as in point $(a)$ of Lemma~\ref{endomorphism_reduction} and let $P'$ be at distance $N$ from $P$: we have that $T_\infty([e^N],mP')$ is entirely contained in $m\cdot T_\infty(\psi,P)$.
 This implies that if $p$ is a prime that divides $e$ then $K(E[p^{\infty}])\subseteq K(T_\infty([e^N],mP'))\subseteq K(m\cdot T_\infty(\psi,P))$.
 By point $(b)$ of Lemma~\ref{endomorphism_reduction}, the group $\gal(K(m\cdot T_\infty(\psi,P))/K)$ has a normal subgroup of finite exponent with abelian quotient.
 Hence the same must be true for $\gal(K(E[p^{\infty}]/K)$, that is a quotient of the former.
 However, this implies that all commutators in $\gal(K(E[p^{\infty}]/K)$ have finite order, contradicting Lemma~\ref{commutators} unless $F\subseteq K$. \end{proof}

-\begin{example} The simplest examples of maps satisfying the conditions of Theorem~\ref{lattes_abelian} are quadratic Latt\`es maps coming from endomorphisms (i.e.\ with $T=O_E$) with $K$ an imaginary quadratic number field.
+\begin{example} The simplest examples of maps satisfying the conditions of Theorem~\ref{lattes_abelian} are quadratic $K$-Latt\`es maps coming from endomorphisms (i.e.\ with $T=O_E$) with $K$ an imaginary quadratic number field.
 In these cases, the elliptic curve from which the map descends must be defined over $\Q$.
-Moreover, such maps come from elements of norm 2 in orders of imaginary quadratic number fields, and there are only two instances: $\Q(i)$ and $\Q(\sqrt{-7})$, with the order being the full ring of integers.
-When $K=\Q(i)$, there are three families of quadratic Latt\`es maps over $K$ coming from endomorphisms: $\frac{i}{2}\cdot\frac{x^2+A}{x}$, $-\frac{i}{2}\cdot\frac{x^2+A}{x}$ and $-\frac{1}{4}\cdot\frac{(x+A)^2}{x}$, where $A\in K^{\times}$.
-Of course all maps in one single family are $K^{\ab}$-conjugate to each other, since they come from the elliptic curve $y^2=x^3+Ax$, but they are not necessarily $K$-conjugate.
+Moreover, such maps come from elements of norm 2 in an order of $K$.
+There are only two instances of such behaviour: $\Q(i)$ and $\Q(\sqrt{-7})$, with the order being the full ring of integers.
+When $K=\Q(i)$, there are three families of quadratic $K$-Latt\`es maps coming from endomorphisms: $\frac{i}{2}\cdot\frac{x^2+A}{x}$, $-\frac{i}{2}\cdot\frac{x^2+A}{x}$ and $-\frac{1}{4}\cdot\frac{(x+A)^2}{x}$, where $A\in K^{\times}$.
+All maps in one single family are $K^{\ab}$-conjugate to each other.
+This follows from the theoretical reason that curves of the form $y^2=x^3+Ux$, for $U\in K^\times$, are all quartic twists of each other, but it can also easily be verified by hand.
+For example, if $A,A'\in K$ then the maps $\frac{i}{2}\cdot\frac{x^2+A}{x}$ and $\frac{i}{2}\cdot\frac{x^2+A'}{x}$ are conjugate via the linear transformation $x\mapsto \sqrt{A/A'}x$, that is defined over $K^{\ab}$.
+However it is false, in general, that two maps in the same family are $K$-conjugate to each other.
 Moreover, it can be easily checked by looking at multipliers that maps in one family are not $\overline{K}$-conjugate to maps in a different one.
 We remark that certain arithmetic dynamical properties of the map $\frac{i}{2}\cdot\frac{x^2-1}{x}$ have been studied in~\cite{mizusawa}. \end{example}